DanPace725/Tapp/Readme.md

 3. Follow the steps to create a shared dev environment.

-4. This should allow you to use VScode or Android Studio to develop and changes will reflect on the github.
+4. This should allow you to get everything necessary going on your end to start working with the code.

+Note: Docker Dev Environments is still in Beta and there's not a significant amount of documentation on it yet.
+You can learn more here: [Link](https://docs.docker.com/desktop/dev-environments/)

 Contributing
 ------------